Specifies flags that control binding and the way in which the search for members and types is conducted by reflection.

 The binding flags can be categorized by how they identify a type member, as listed in the following table.

-The following table lists the coercions performed by the default Binder.ChangeType.
+The following table lists the coercions performed by the default Binder.ChangeType method.
 This table applies especially to the ExactBinding binding flag.

 Its base type.